-Shāṭibī disagreed with Ibn Lubb.
-He viewed taxation from the point of view of maşlaḥa (public weal).
+Shātibī disagreed with Ibn Lubb.
+He viewed taxation from the point of view of maşlaha (public weal).
 His idea was, and he quoted Ghazālī and Ibn al-Farrā' in his support, that the safeguarding of public interests was essentially the responsibility of the community.
 In situations when they could no longer carry out this responsibility, the community transfer it to the public treasury and contribute from their wealth for this purpose.
 With this aim in view, the public treasury is in constant need of such contributions.
-Especially in circumstances similar to those found in Shāṭibī's period, when the treasury had to pay a heavy tribute to the enemy, the levying of new taxes was quite in order.42

-Shāțibi applied this criterion even to zakāt.
-According to al-Mudaw- wana al-Kubrā, zakāt on merchandise for sale could be levied only after the merchandise was sold and after one year had passed; it was to be levied on the price earned from the merchandise.43 Accordingly the artisans did not pay any zakāt on their products, because, first, only a few of these products would be sold immediately and the rest would remain as potential money not yet taxable.
+Especially in circumstances similar to those found in Shātibī's period, when the treasury had to pay a heavy tribute to the enemy, the levying of new taxes was quite in order.42 the artisans did not pay any zakāt on their products, because, first, only a few of these products would be sold immediately and the rest would remain as potential money not yet taxable.
 Second, the condition of allowing one year to pass would be hard to meet if the investment in these products was an on-going process.

+Shāțibī applied this criterion even to zakāt.
+According to al-Mudaw- wana al-Kubrā, zakāt on merchandise for sale could be levied only after the merchandise was sold and after one year had passed; it was to be levied on the price earned from the merchandise.43 Accordingly vii) Contracts and Obligations